Netflix teases upcoming Beyonce special ‘Homecoming’ | WTOP

-NEW YORK (AP) — It took just one word for Netflix to send Beyonce fans into a full-on freak out.
-The streaming giant on Sunday posted on its social media channels a yellow image with…
+It took just one word for Netflix to send Beyonce fans into a full-on freak out.

 NEW YORK (AP) — It took just one word for Netflix to send Beyonce fans into a full-on freak out.